Compare · honest cuts

 1. You want one $12 tool for everything

 JobOS Pro at $12/mo (or $8/mo annual) bundles tracker, AI tailoring, autofill, CRM, LinkedIn generator, and analytics.
 If the buying criterion is “one workspace, low monthly cost, broad surface,” JobOS hits that directly.
-RoleWorth's floor (Sprint $24.99/mo) is roughly 2x — the gap pays for depth on a narrower axis, not breadth.
+RoleWorth's floor (Sprint $19.99/week) is roughly 2x — the gap pays for depth on a narrower axis, not breadth.

 2. Workday or iCIMS coverage is non-negotiable

-JobOS's 20+ ATS autofill list includes Workday, iCIMS, SmartRecruiters, and Ashby — broader than RoleWorth's approved-submit lane currently covers.
+JobOS's 20+ ATS autofill list includes Workday, iCIMS, SmartRecruiters, and Ashby — broader than RoleWorth's review lane currently covers.
 If a large share of your target list is on Workday-based career pages, JobOS's autofill is the more direct fit today.

 3. You want AI job agents running discovery in the background